 In the content strategy tool, there are four metrics that contribute to the topic validation for your subtopics and core topics.
 These metrics come from a combination of various sources:

-- Domain authority is calculated using Moz and is a prediction of how well a website will rank on search engines.
+- Domain authority (core topic only) is calculated using Moz and is a prediction of how well your content will rank on search engines.
 It's measured on a logarithmic scale of 100 points.

 - Monthly search volume is calculated using SEMrush and is the average monthly searches for a keyword in search engines.

 - Core topic similarity (subtopics only) is calculated using HubSpot propriety machine learning and measures the similarity of your subtopic to your core topic on a scale of 0 to 100%.
 The higher your percentage, the more closely related your subtopic is to your core topic.